The Grand Union Hotel, Montana's oldest, has been fully updated.

 Built in 1882, when steamboats plied the Upper Missouri, the Grand Union coddled travelers to the rugged Montana Territory.
 When Montana became a state seven years later, newly laid railroad tracks bypassed Fort Benton, ending the hotel's brief reign as the finest place to eat and sleep between Chicago and Seattle.

 Today, thanks to owners James and Cheryl Gagnon, guests again ascend the walnut staircase.
 The Grand Union, an hour east of Great Falls, is perhaps the most vivid vestige of the city's heyday as a trading hub for furs and buffalo robes.
 Visitors can stroll to Old Fort Benton, the Chouteau County Courthouse, and St. Paul's Episcopal Church, or spy deer or occasional eagles outside the hotel's restaurant.
-Winter brings a Thanksgiving buffet, holiday brunch, and two-person room-and-dinner packages ($140 to $210) starting November 1.
-Rooms from $95.
+Winter brings a Thanksgiving buffet, holiday brunch, and two-person room-and-dinner packages.
 (888) 838-1882, grandunionhotel.com.

 Photography by Jane Osborne